Devonport City FC

 Devonport City Strikers Football Club, or the "Strikers" is a soccer club based in Devonport, Tasmania.
 It competes in the National Premier Leagues, the second-tier of Australian football.

-The club currently plays at the 3500 capacity, Valley Road Ground, and have recorded 3000+ fans in their FFA Cup games.
-The club fields teams in all junior divisions, as well as women's sides.
-Devonport City was formed in 1952 as an amalgamation of Devonport and Devonport Rovers, and has since won the state title eight times, most recently in 2020.
+The club was founded in 1952 as an amalgamation of Devonport and Devonport Rovers and has won the Tasmania title ten times, most recently in 2023.
+The club plays at the 3500 capacity Valley Road Ground and fields teams in all junior divisions and women's.

 History

 1950s

 1950– Soccer starts on the North West Coast.
 A meeting was held in the Bay View Hotel in Burnie to form an association.
 As a result of the meeting four teams were formed.
 APPM, Burnie Celtic, Penguin and The Advocate.
 The Advocate team folded soon after due to a lack of players.

 1952– Devonport united plays in the NWTSA.
 Little is known or recorded about the history of soccer in Devonport but a team formed by Norman Holmes played in the North-West league in 1952.
 Norman Holmes is a life member of the Devonport City Soccer Club.
 Games were played at St George's oval.
 A team from Railton also played in the Coastal roster.
 Teams were APPM, Burnie Celtic, Penguin, Devonport and Railton.